The La La Land effect: how brands can appeal to our need for escapism

-Escapism has long been identified as one of the primary functions of media consumption.
+Escapism is one of the primary functions of digital media consumption.
 Uses and gratifications theory argues that audiences actively use media for their own gratification and pleasure, rather than passively consuming the messages it articulates.

-Closely linked to Maslow’s Hierarchy of Needs, it is understood that audiences consume media for a variety of reasons, from gaining information to the desire to escape from the reality of day to day life.
-From dramatic soap operas to you-can-be-anything-you-want-to-be reality TV, high action films to glossy lifestyle shows, it is easy to see that escapism is well entrenched in the TV and film industries.
+Closely linked to Maslow’s Hierarchy of Needs, we know that audiences consume media for a variety of reasons.
+We look for information to the desire to escape from the reality of day to day life.
+We consume anything from dramatic soap operas to you-can-be-anything-you-want-to-be reality TV, high action films to glossy lifestyle shows.
+It is easy to see that digital escapism is everywhere in the TV and film industries.

 1- Escapism through online re-imagination – rethinking platforms

 In a recent feature article for Campaign Live, Nicola Kemp argued that it has never been easier for digital consumers to act out their escapist impulses.
 She suggests ‘from the growth of augmented worlds and digital spaces to immersive experiences, this desire to pursue new avenues of self-expression and self-actualisation shows no sign of abating.’